sebastienros/fluid/README.md

 ## Allow-listing object members

-Liquid is a secure template language which will only allow a predefined set of members to be accessed.
-Like filters, this can be done globally to the application with `GlobalMemberAccessStrategy`, or for each context with `MemberAccessStrategy`.
-Even if a member is allowed its value won't be able to be changed.
+Liquid is a secure template language which will only allow a predefined set of members to be accessed, and where model members can't be changed.

-> Warning: To prevent concurrency issues you should always register global filters and members in a static constructor.
-Local ones can be defined at the time of usage.
+Property are added to the `TemplateOptions.MemberAccessStrategy` property.
+This options object can be reused every time a template is rendered.

+Alternatively, the `MemberAccessStrategy` can be assigned an instance of `UnsafeMemberAccessStrategy` which will allow any property to be accessed.

 ### Allow-listing a specific type